Submit an FBI Report on Emails From Scammers, and Get Money for Fighting Spam with DoNotPay!

 Using high-quality solutions for fighting suspicious emails before they can do any harm is crucial in this day and age.
 DoNotPay’s mission is to maximize your online safety with a tool that efficiently blocks unwanted emails from reaching you ever again.
 You don’t have to bother with setting up complicated spam filters in your email apps.
 DoNotPay’s process is simple and easy:

-- Create a DoNotPay profile using a web browser or download our iOS app
+- Create a DoNotPay profile using a web browser

 - Select Spam Collector from your dashboard